2015 MCCA RAINMAKERS

-MCCA’s Annual List of Rainmakers proves that the profession has talented lawyers who also have valuable business development skills.
-This list includes attorneys from around the country who practice a wide variety of law.
-Their success stories offer insight and value to lawyers at every career stage.
+MCCA’s Annual List of Rainmakers proves that the profession has talented diverse attorneys who also have valuable client development skills.
+MCCA honors attorneys from across the nation who have achieved success through innovative, consistent and proactive business development.
+Their success stories offer insight and value to attorneys at every career stage.

 Baker Wotring LLP